writethedocs/www/docs/topics.rst

 Jobs and careers
 ----------------

+- |:newspaper:| `Should Technical Communication Be Its Own Department? </blog/newsletter-may-2024/#should-technical-communication-be-its-own-department>`__
 - |:newspaper:| `What to do after surviving layoffs </blog/newsletter-may-2023/#what-to-do-after-surviving-layoffs>`__
 - |:newspaper:| `Knowledge transfer for documentarians </blog/newsletter-november-2022/#knowledge-transfer-for-documentarians>`__
 - |:newspaper:| `Joining as a manager </blog/newsletter-november-2022/#joining-as-a-manager>`__